-Public liability insurance is an outdated term for general liability insurance.
-It covers the cost of claims made by the public for mishaps that happen in connection with your business.
+Public liability insurance is an older form of general liability insurance.
+It covers the cost of claims made by the general public for mishaps that happen in connection with your business.

 Public liability insurance refers to business insurance that covers claims by the general public for medical expenses and other costs resulting from injuries, death, and property damage involving your business.
 The general public includes customers, visitors, and delivery personnel.